aceface/crayon/README.md

 # <img width="200" height="200" src="logo.png" alt="crayon"> crayon
 =====

-A module for adding ANSI terminal colors to your text.
+A very fast, clean, and flexible way to use ANSI colors on your terminal.
+Crayon supports 256 colors, a clean and chainable API, a few other nifty features, and built-in logging.

-Works as a drop-in replacement for [chalk](https://github.com/sindresorhus/chalk), and is faster than chalk, supports 256 colors, a few other nifty features, and built-in logging.
+It works as a drop-in replacement for [chalk](https://github.com/sindresorhus/chalk), but is much faster (~20x) and has additional features.

 ## Usage